Gaza crisis: McDonald's UAE issues clarification after rumours on its position on 'conflict in Middle East'

 “Thank you for being part of the McDonald's family in the UAE.
 We look forward to continuing to serve you and contributing to the success of our beloved community,” the company added.

 An issue was raised by Arab consumers after McDonald’s Israeli franchise allegedly announced it was sending thousands of meals to Israeli soldiers stationed on the front lines.
-They raised it was an insensitive corporate messaging as Israeli troops were enjoying burgers, fries and drinks, civilians in Gaza were being isolated and deprived of food and water.
+They said it was insensitive corporate messaging as Israeli troops were enjoying burgers, fries and drinks, whereas civilians in Gaza were being isolated and deprived of food and water.

 ALSO READ: